apereo/apereo.github.io/_posts/uportal/2016-09-15-myuw-build-now-and-future.md

 Edits:
 + adjusted to reflect the new name `uPortal app framework` and new repository location for what was previously known as `uw-frame`
++ adjusted to reflect the new name `uPortal home` and new repository location for what was previously known as `AngularJS-portal`

 ## The Now